rnolden2/imagine-by-lai/README.md

 -   **API Security:** All API calls to Google services are handled through SvelteKit server routes to protect API keys and other credentials.

 ---

-This `README.md` now provides a comprehensive overview of the project's vision, features, and technical implementation.